valohai/docs/source/tutorials/quick-start-api.rst

 Let's take the above code and extend it with another request.

-We shall fetch a list of all organizations accessible from this user account.
-For most people, the list will only have one item.
+We shall fetch a list of all projects accessible from this user account.

 .. note::
     We added ``import json`` for nicer output.